stuartthomas25/honors-thesis/notes/notes.md

     - Redeveloped gif debugging tool for C++
         - Shows similar lattice for both methods.
         - Can be ported to $O(3)$ model
+- Todo:
+    - For difference plot, use larger number of measurements.
+    - Still discrepancy with susceptibility error bars
+        - See if this changes with lattice size, ensemble size.
+        - Jackknife methods
+        - Export $\bar\phi$ values in python code, compare variances with independent code.

+    - Presentation slides by Friday
+    - Email Averett about a final draft for the mid-year report.
+    - Make changes to the mid-year report

+---

+# Spring Semester

+## January 12

+- Some clarifying theory questions:
+    - Twist-2 operators: not trivial! mass dimension is not just mass of the field.

+- __Shift project towards topology__
+    - More interesting
+    - More applications to condensed matter
+    - See references [@bietenholz2018] and [@mejia-diaz2018].
+        - Unfortunately, these do exactly what we were planning to do, however they do demonstrate that this research is paper-worthy.

+## January 21

+- How to determine gradient flow in $O(3)$ model?

 # References